 Infant Brain Development

-Each Educator is part of our vision to bring neuroscience to life in the way we welcome, relate to, support and communicate with each child and family.
+The most important childhood experiences occur within relationships.
+As the experts have found, human connections create the neural connections that determine how the brain develops.
+All PORSE Educators are part of our vision to bring neuroscience to life in the way we welcome, relate to, support and communicate with each child and family.

 Other Information Sources

 For more information on child attachment theory and infant brain development, we recommend: